Telefonica/check-spdx-headers/README.md

 * `ignore`: File glob pattern or list of file glob patterns to ignore in all rules.
 * `reporter`: Reporter to use.
 Possible values are `text`, `markdown` and `json`.
 Default is `text`.
 Further info in the [Reporters](#reporters) section.
 * `log`: Log level to use.
 Possible values are `silly`, `debug`, `info`, `warning` and `error`.
 Default is `info`.
 This option enables logs for the headers check.
 You can also enable logs for the action itself _(useful if you find any problem while the action is loading the configuration, for example)_ by setting the `ACTIONS_STEP_DEBUG` secret to `true`.
-* `failOnError`: Boolean value to determine if the action should fail when a file does not have the correct headers.
+* `failOnNotValid`: Boolean value to determine if the action should fail (exit code 1) when a file does not have the correct headers.
 Default is `true`.
 You can disable it and get the results in the output if you want to send the results to a Github comment in a PR, for example.
 See the [Outputs](#outputs) section for more info.

 ### Inputs

 The action also allows to set the configuration by using inputs.
 When defined, they will override the values in the [configuration file](#configuration-file).
 The inputs are:

-* `configFile`: Path to the configuration file.
+* `config-file`: Path to the configuration file.
 Default is `check-spdx-headers.config.yml`.
 * `reporter`: Reporter to use.
 Possible values are `text`, `markdown` and `json`.
 Default is `text`.
 * `log`: Log level to use.
 Possible values are `silly`, `debug`, `info`, `warning` and `error`.
 Default is `info`.
-* `failOnError`: Boolean value to determine if the action should fail when a file does not have the correct headers.
+* `fail-on-not-valid`: Boolean value to determine if the action should fail when a file does not have the correct headers.
 Default is `true`.
 * `ignore`: Multiline string with file glob pattern or list of file glob patterns to ignore in all headers checks expressed as a YAML list.
     Example: